Skip to main content

 OUR TEAM

-Our people represent the needs of forest contracting businesses.
+Our people represent the needs of forest service businesses.

 AFCA engages with government, industry sectors and the community to represent the interests of our members.
 AFCA plays an important role in ensuring members, the forest industry, supply chain, and governments aware of developments and the best practices for a sustainable industry.